codebytes/kubernetes-resiliency/slides/Slides.md

 ---

+# Demos

+---

 # Conclusion

-- Kubernetes provides several features to ensure resiliency.
+- Kubernetes excels at providing resiliency, ideal for managing complex, distributed systems.
-- Optimize infrastructure and applications for high availability and stability.
+- Optimized infrastructure, regular monitoring, and adaptability are key to ensuring high availability and stability.
-- Continuously monitor and adjust the cluster to maintain resiliency.

----

-# Demos
+- High availability of Kubernetes components and applications is crucial for system resilience.
+- Kubernetes ensures application availability via mechanisms such as Pod Disruption Budgets, Resource Requests, Limits, and Probes.
+- Continuous improvement and adaptability to change are critical to maintaining resiliency and performance.

 ---